sarimabbas/sarim-cs334/6_musical_instrument/README.md

 Hairless MIDI is currently compiled for 32-bit, which posed a problem since I am using macOS Catalina.
 However, [this GitHub issue](https://github.com/projectgus/hairless-midiserial/issues/51) has an experimental 64-bit version.
 However, the Preferences must be re-saved in order for the program to work without crashing.

 The Hairless MIDI website [describes the required setup](https://projectgus.github.io/hairless-midiserial/), which involves enabling an IAC Driver Bus in the macOS MIDI settings.

+## Enclosure design

+Initially I had wanted to make the instrument a black-box, which would add to the mystery of the workings of the instrument.
+But after accidentally laser cutting a piece of acrylic instead of wood, I thought it would be interesting to pivot and give the user/viewer insight into the bare metal.

+To effectively showcase the inner workings and electronics, I gave lots of thought to the circuit layout, its symmetry and color coding of wiring.
+The photoresistors, for example, are soldered to common rails to minimize clutter.